-- 1. Either the Subscriber's or RAs obligations under the CP or this CPS are delayed or prevented by circumstances beyond the party's reasonable control, including computer or communication failure, and, as a result, another entity's information is materially threatened or compromised; - 2.
-The RA received a lawful and binding order from a government or regulatory body to revoke the Certificate; - 3.
-The RA ceased operations and did not arrange for another Certificate authority to provide revocation support for the Certificates; - 4.
-The technical content or format of the Certificate presents an unacceptable risk to application software vendors, Relying Parties, or others; - 5.
-The Subscriber was added as a denied party or prohibited person to a blacklist or is operating from a destination prohibited under the laws of the United States; - 6.
-For Adobe Signing Certificates, Adobe has requested revocation.
+1. Either the Subscriber's or KPN or the Issuing CA obligations under the CP or this CPS are delayed or prevented by circumstances beyond the party's reasonable control, including computer or communication failure, and, as a result, another entity's information is materially threatened or compromised;

+- 2. KPN or the Issuing CA received a lawful and binding order from a government or regulatory body to revoke the Certificate; - 3.
+KPN or the Issuing CA ceased operations and did not arrange for another Certificate authority to provide revocation support for the Certificates; - 4.
+The technical content or format of the Certificate presents an unacceptable risk to application software vendors, Relying Parties, or others; and - 5.
+The Subscriber was added as a denied party or prohibited person to a blacklist or is operating from a destination prohibited under the laws of the United States.